sufian015/Excel-business-math-and-statistics/README.md

-# Excel With Math And Statistics
+# Excel with math and statistics
 How can you calculate different types of business math and statistics in excel formulas that has shown on this repository.

 ## Data-Driven Insights and Financial Analysis Projects